Simbarashe-Menard/Simbarashe-Menard/README.md

 ## 🚀 About Me

-I'm **Simba Mupeti**, a passionate **Full-Stack Developer | Cloud Engineer** with a love for coding, learning, and exploring the latest in cloud and web technologies, I specialize in creating robust, scalable applications using the **MERN stack and AWS services**.
+I'm **Simba Mupeti**, a passionate **Dev | Cloud Engineer** with a love for coding, learning, and exploring the latest in cloud and web technologies, I specialize in creating robust, scalable applications using the **MERN stack and AWS services**.

 ## 🛠️ Tech Stack